The WELL Building Standards is a big leap forward, in a time where we could use some good news.

 How is it different?

 The focus is on People.
-Buildings are designed for a variety of human activities, and WELL buildings support these activities.
-This extends outward to our society as a whole, potentially elevating all of us.
-The bottom line now includes the wellbeing of the workforce and the entire community.
+Buildings are designed for various human activities, and WELL buildings support these activities.
+This focus extends outward to our society as a whole, potentially elevating all of us.
+The bottom line now includes the well-being of the workforce and the entire community.
 We all win.

 SIDEBAR:

 Statistically, employers spend 90 percent of their annual operating costs on people.
-This means that even a small impact on productivity, engagement and satisfaction in the workplace can have huge returns on investment.
-People who work in WELL Certified environments have expressed the positive impacts their WELL offices have on productivity with a record breaking 83% reporting they are more productive and 94%confirming that the new space has a positive impact on their business performance.
-This is compared to a national average of 73% of employees who are unengaged.
+This means that even a small impact on productivity, engagement, and satisfaction in the workplace can have huge returns on investment.
+People who work in WELL Certified environments have expressed the positive effects their WELL offices have on productivity.
+A record-breaking 83% reporting they are more productive and 94%confirming that the new space has a positive impact on their business performance.
+This is compared to a national average of 73% of unengaged employees.

 The WELL Standard has quantified the elements that make up these four categories.
 Some of them are familiar sustainable building requirements, but some are pretty personal.
 They are: